flutter/website/cookbook/design/orientation.md

 ## 2. Use an `OrientationBuilder` to change the number of columns

-In order to determine the `Orientation` of the screen, we can use the [`OrientationBuilder`](https://docs.flutter.io/flutter/widgets/OrientationBuilder-class.html) Widget.
-The `OrientationBuilder` will determine the current `Orientation` and rebuild when the `Orientation` changes.
+In order to determine the current `Orientation`, we can use the [`OrientationBuilder`](https://docs.flutter.io/flutter/widgets/OrientationBuilder-class.html) Widget.
+The `OrientationBuilder` will calculate the current `Orientation` by comparing the width and height available to the parent widget, and will rebuild when the size of the parent changes.

 Using the `Orientation`, we can build a list that displays 2 columns in portrait mode, or 3 columns in landscape mode.